 To finish off your three days in Nashville, participate in one of the Music City’s most hallowed traditions.
 The Bluebird Cafe is the city’s best example that music, not partying and bachelorette nights, is at the core of its identity.

 North of downtown, the Bluebird Cafe is a local institution.
-It’s the go-to place for up-and-coming singer-songwriters (hello, Taylor Swift) and those that have played at major venues.
+It’s the go-to place for up-and-coming singer-songwriters (hello, Taylor Swift) and those who have played at major venues.

 It’s an intimate setting, with just a few seats set around a small stage.
 If you didn’t know any better, it would just be a regular cafe with a musician and their guitar.